2020-2021 Camp Procedures

 Precautions taken by Living History Farms:

 - All camp program staff and volunteers will wear face masks and complete daily health screenings.
+(We are accredited by the American Camp Association and follow their guidelines.)

 - Drop off and pick up will be modified, so that everyone stays in their vehicle until the camp counselor comes to your car.